Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 ## Options

-This page explains the available options in the web application.
+This section explains the available options in the web application.
 On the left side of the application is a sidebar which contains all the available options.

+### Main Options

 #### Render Only On Movement checkbox

 With this checkbox enabled, the viewport is not continuously redrawn.
-Instead the scene is rendered only when the camera is moved.
+Instead, the scene is rendered only when the camera is moved.

 #### Always Full Render checkbox